vinodres/DITestingWithQuartz/README.md

-# Unity DI Testing With Quartz in ASP.NET Webapi
+# How to configure Unity DI With Quartz in ASP.NET Webapi? - demo project
 Unity DI Testing With Quartz in ASP.NET Webapi

 This sample project demonstrates how to setup Unity DI inside asp.net web api project with Quartz.net job scheduler.